-The Spiritual Eye, or Christ Center is located at the point between the eyebrows.
+The Spiritual Eye, also known as the third eye or sixth chakra, is located at the point between the eyebrows.
 It is the seat of spiritual awakening.
 When all of our energy becomes centered there, enlightenment occurs.

 When seen perfectly, The Spiritual Eye consists of a silvery-white five-pointed star, surrounded by a field of deep indigo blue, which in turn is framed by a ring of gold.

 It is extremely important to have your eyes turned upward to the Spiritual Eye in meditation.
 Focusing there helps you attune to, and magnetically draw, the highest states of consciousness.
 (You should remember, however, that although the eyes are physically gazing at the Spiritual Eye during your practice of Hong-Sau, your concentration should be on your breath).